 220 Central Park South – After a lengthy battle, 220 Central Park South is set to become the best new development in the city.
 With only one residence per floor, the building is giving new meaning to luxury living.
 The exclusive building is set to have homes outfitted with floor-to-ceiling windows, coffered ceilings, ornate fireplaces, and herringbone floors.

 Most Awaited Development

 505 W 19th Street – 505 W 19th Street has become the most awaited development of the year.
-Thanks to a revitalization of the High Line, West Chelsea is now a new hub of art and progressive architecture and 505 W 19th Street is right in the heart of the action.
+Thanks to a revitalization of the High Line, West Chelsea is now a new hub of art, and progressive architecture and 505 W 19th Street is right in the heart of the action.
 505 W 19th Street is a pair of connected condo buildings, with a shared lobby that sits right underneath the High Line.
-Designed by Thomas Juul-Hansen, each unit has a completely unique view, thanks to windows that are set at customized angles, which offer a look at the High Line, while maintaining complete privacy.
+Designed by Thomas Juul-Hansen, each unit has a unique view, thanks to windows that are set at customized angles, which offer a look at the High Line, while maintaining complete privacy.

 Best Selling Development

 The Greenwich Lane – The Greenwich Lane Building is in one of Manhattan’s most sought-after neighborhoods and includes five buildings offering both lofts and townhouses.
 Designed by FXFOWLE and interior design by Thomas O’Brien, is an example of LEED-certified reconstruction.
-The sought-after building came on the market in 2013 and features a garden shared by all buildings as well as new and original materials as well as marble, mosaic, wood and fine metalwork in the design elements.
+The sought-after building came on the market in 2013 and featured a garden shared by all buildings as well as new and original materials as well as marble, mosaic, wood and fine metalwork in the design elements.